+Prayers

-- L Heavenly Father, You have revealed Your Son to us in the wondrous Epiphany in the Jordan River.
+Heavenly Father, You revealed Jesus to be Your beloved Son in the wondrous Epiphany in the Jordan.
 So also You have revealed Your name and blessing to us in Holy Baptism, declaring us Your beloved heirs.
-Grant that we may daily die to sin and rise to newness of life, living with joy as Your baptized children. - C Amen. - L O Lord, in this time of national distress and division, preserve our nation, its leaders and those who serve for the good of our people and for their protection.
-Grant peace in our time, - C Amen. - L O Lord, bless the lonely, that they would be comforted with the sure and certain knowledge that You will never forsake them, and that within the household of faith they might find family, friends and loving companionship. - C Amen. - L Almighty God, send Your holy angels to watch over all of our loved ones, especially those who live in distant places.
-Protect all who attend to our needs during this time of national emergency and pandemic.
-We ask that you would quickly grant relief according to Your will. - C Amen.
+Grant that as Your baptized children, we may daily die to sin and rise to newness of life, living with the joy of our salvation.

+- C Amen.

+- L O Lord, bless all places where Your people teach and learn.
+Guide teachers and students, that together we would marvel at Your creation and appreciate the depth of Your wisdom.

+- C Amen.

+- Lord God, grant that all those who are baptized into Christ would receive the same boldness of John the Baptist to lead faithful and pure lives in this world, being ever mindful of our promised heavenly inheritance.

+- C Amen.

+- L Gracious Lord, receive our prayers for those who suffer from loneliness.
+Comfort them with the sure and certain knowledge that You will never forsake them.
+Give them family and friends within the household of faith with whom they can find loving companionship.

+- C Amen.

+- 1 God of peace, during this time of war in the ancient land of Jesus' birth and in Ukraine, we pray that You would grant a swift end to the conflict and lasting peace, that right and justice would prevail, and that You would grant Your mighty hand of protection to the innocent and helpless.

+- C Amen.